If you can’t find the answer in our FAQ, you can always contact us.

 Updating details for a PPS security check

-If you’re updating details for a PPS security check, switch back to the site you’re buying scenes on, and repeat the top-up process.
+If you’re updating card details for a PPS security check, switch back to the site you’re buying scenes on, and repeat the top-up process.
 You’ll be asked a security question again – you have two attempts, and if you fail, you’ll have to come back to GMB and update your card again!

 Updating CC details so a rebill can occur